ionic-team/ionic-portals/website/docs/appflow/getting-started.md

 You can login to Appflow [here](https://ionic.io/login), either using your email address or an org slug if one has been provided to you.

+When going through this tutorial, it will be beneficial to keep in mind the structure of your organizaton and how the responsibilities will differ between teams.
+In an organization with web and native developers, the web developers will be responsible for setting up the apps in Appflow and performing web builds/deployments, while the native developers will be responsible for configuring the Live Updates SDK and using the Portals CLI to pull down the appropriate web bundles during build time.

 ## Accessing the debug project

 We will be using the [portals-debug-app](https://github.com/ionic-team/portals-debug-app) repository for the purpose of this tutorial, however Appflow will support any web app that can be compiled with npm or yarn.